nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% protip title="Why does Branch use the IDFA?" %}
 Branch uses the IDFA to identify users across our entire partner network, greatly increasing match accuracy rate.
 You can read more about this on the [Matching accuracy page]({{base.url}}/getting-started/matching-accuracy){:target="_blank"}.

-The only situation in which you do not need to perform these steps is if you installed the Branch framework manually (without using CocoaPods) and elected **not** to import `AdSupport.framework`
+You do not need to perform these steps if you installed the Branch framework manually and elected **not** to import `AdSupport.framework` or via Cocoapods and chose the Branch/without-IDFA subspec.
 {% endprotip %}

 {% endif %}